Long Way Up, Long Way Down

 - Do not climb on scaffolds that wobble or lean to one side.

-- Initially inspect the scaffold prior to mounting it.
-Do not use a scaffold if any pulley, block, hook or fitting is visibly worn, cracked, rusted or otherwise damaged.
+- Initially inspect the scaffold prior to mounting it and before each shift.
+Do not use a scaffold if any components are visibly worn, cracked, rusted or otherwise damaged.

 - Do not use any scaffold tagged "Out of Service".